Protect Outdoor Poultry from Gnats

-Over the span of two days, May 22 to 23, 2018, Garrin and Kristten Buttermore of Uncle G’s farm in Ogden, Iowa lost approximately 100 broiler chickens.
+Over the span of two days in May 2018, Garrin and Kristten Buttermore of Uncle G’s farm in Ogden lost approximately 100 broiler chickens.
 The USDA promptly responded to this emergency and tested for bird flu since the birds were dying quickly and in large numbers.
 The bird flu results came back negative.

-Upon further inspection, the birds had gnats in their throats and lungs.
-Garrin Buttermore suspects Buffalo gnats.
-The broilers received numerous gnat bites that resulted in an anaphylactic reaction.
+Upon further inspection, the birds had the same gnats as the Boones’ chickens did in their throats and lungs.
+The broilers received numerous gnat bites that also resulted in an anaphylactic reaction.
 A veterinarian told Garrin the life cycle of gnats is about three weeks ending just about the time mosquitoes appear.
-This makes late May a critical time to watch for this issue.
-In other parts of the U.S., the gnats are killing larger livestock and deer.
+This makes late May a critical time to watch for the gnats.
+In other parts of the U.S. in 2018 the gnats were killing larger livestock and deer.